 The original whoopie pies had a marshmallow-like filling and that is what many traditional recipes still call for today.
 Making a fluffy marshmallow filling from scratch is always a choice of course, but it can tend to be fussy.

 In the 1930s a retail version of marshmallow filling called Marshmallow Fluff became widely available.
 This allowed cooks to skip the step of making the stuffing for Whoopie Pies and just scoop it directly from a can.

-Over time other types of stuffing have become acceptable for this dessert, including different variations of buttercream, swiss meringue buttercream, and cream cheese frostings.
+Over time other types of fillings have become acceptable for this dessert, including different variations of buttercream, swiss meringue buttercream, and cream cheese frostings.